 The 3-2-1 process represents a simple guide on how to work with your shadow:

-The psychodynamic fact is that we deeply hate any quality in another person, only if we hated and despised that quality in ourselves.— Ken Wilber, philosopher, psychologist, and trainer of Mindvalley’s Integral Life Quest
+The psychodynamic fact is that we deeply hate any quality in another person, only if we hated and despised that quality in ourselves.— Ken Wilber, trainer of Mindvalley’s Integral Life Quest

 That’s not to say that these people don’t have their negative traits, but you unconsciously project your own shadow material as well.

-#2: Integrate the shadow through astral journeys taught by Mindvalley author Jade Shaw
+2. Integrate the shadow through astral journeys taught by Mindvalley trainer Jade Shaw

 Jade Shaw is an internationally recognized expert in the art of astral projection and altered states of consciousness.
 After having an out-of-body experience that changed her life, she dedicated her work to exploring the realms beyond our material world.